123sukriti/Calculator/README.md

 # Calculator
-This is an interactive calculator using js,html,css
+This is an interactive calculator using js,html,css.
+Author -- Sukriti Das